kanulp/FootballWebProject/readme.md

   - Women’s Football (wfootball.html)
   - Combining each one's work

+* Phase one -
+Created Var page that shows information regarding how the technology improves in the refree's decision making and help to achieve at final descision where no monoply has been marked.

+* Phase two -
+In 2nd phase Women's football team page is designed which show the information about how women are also making impact in sports and achieving great success.
+* Phase three -
+In 3rd phase the main focus was on creating news page with dynamic features.
+For this json file is hosted online into github repo and it's raw path is used as an url which makes the page dynamically sources available.

+Other than this I also put effort in team work to combining each other's work and making folder structure as a single feature.

 Rankit Goyal
   - Merchandise page
   - Leagues page
   - Highlights page
   - Hypertext linking
-Phase One- Worked on the specific page added some Javascript and made a bit responsive.
+Phase One- Worked on the specific page added some Javascript and made it responsive.Worked on the Merchandise Page which has now Page              Load PopUp Box.

 Phase two- Worked on the Feedback got from the Teacher and with that modified the content on my next page.
            Responsive, Change of Header and footer with that added Javascript.

 Phase Three- All the 3 pages have now Javascript and all the pages can be easily navigatable.

+             Leagues Pages-> It display all the top ranked  Football leagues.This is the page I will be using for my presentation.
+                             This page has GRID, IMAGE ZOOM, LOCAL STORAGE, ON CLICK SHOW, GRID CLICK SHOW, SCROLL TO TOP  functions.
+                             The Grid has an onclick element which move the page to paticular element.
+                             Then at that elemnt used the JSON so the dta is coming from JSON file.
+                             And on all of the Elements I have used image zoom in as my mouse moves in and zoom out as muse movves out.
+                             And there is onclick button which when clicked will be displaying the content.

+                             Used Local Storage here to Subscribe.

+             Highlight-> Its like a Video Gallery.
+The Videos are fetched from YOUTUBE.
+                         Even here I have shown the working of the SLIDER that will be displayed on top of the Page.
+                         Its also Responsive and uses the CSS AND JAVASCRIPT.

             Merchandise Page-> Its like online shopping webpage.

-             Leagues Pages-> It display all the top ranked  Football leagues.

-             Highlight-> Its like a Video Gallery.

 Ismaila Afuwape.